AndreyAkinshin/aakinshin.net/hugo/content/en/papers/krawczyk2015.md

 ---
 title: "The Search for Significance: A Few Peculiarities in the Distribution of P Values in Experimental Psychology Literature"
-authors:
-- Michał Krawczyk
-- Daniele Fanelli
 year: 2015
 doi: 10.1371/journal.pone.0127872
 urls:
 - "https://dx.plos.org/10.1371/journal.pone.0127872"
+authors:
+- Michał Krawczyk
+- Daniele Fanelli
 tags:
 - Mathematics
 - Statistics
+hasNotes: false
 ---

+## Reference

-<i>Michał Krawczyk, Daniele Fanelli</i> <span title="">“The Search for Significance: A Few Peculiarities in the Distribution of P Values in Experimental Psychology Literature”</span> (2015) // PLOS ONE.
+> <i>Michał Krawczyk, Daniele Fanelli</i> “The Search for Significance: A Few Peculiarities in the Distribution of P Values in Experimental Psychology Literature” (2015) // PLOS ONE.
 Vol.&nbsp;10.
 No&nbsp;6.
 Pp.&nbsp;e0127872.
 DOI:&nbsp;<a href='https://doi.org/10.1371/journal.pone.0127872'>10.1371/journal.pone.0127872</a>

 ## Bib